danielBingham/danielbingham/README.md

 ## Active Projects

-These are recent projects or active side projects that I'm still chipping away at.
+These are active projects or side projects that I'm still working on.

 ### Communities
 **Website:** https://communities.social